vandosant/fawn/README.md

 # fawn

-A repository contains a group of entities that can be created, read, updates, or deleted.
+A repository contains a group of entities that can be created, read, updated, or deleted.